 What’s in the Boom Lift Course for Canada?

-Our Boom Lift safety training course is regulation compliant.
+Our Boom Lift safety training course is regulation aligned.
 Each class contains sections on anatomy, stability, safe operations, common hazards and more.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 120 – 150 min.